BonnyAD9/uamp/other/manpages/uamp1.md

   the configuration file).

 `--aliases`
   Print all the aliases sorted alphabetically.
+If verbosity is at least 1, the definitions for the aliases will be also printed.

+`-v`*verbosity*, `--verbose`
+  Set the verbosity.
+The default verbosity is `0`.
+If this is present without specific verbosity, it will be set to `1`.
+The verbosity may also be set to any positive or negative integer (in the range of 32 bit signed integer).

 ### Action `shell`